-What is the secret to profitability?
-How do successful entrepreneurs ensure that their investment brings them maximum return?
+Good financial management is the secret to a profitable business – it is the key that successful founders use to ensure that their investment brings them maximum return.

 What is Financial Management?

 Financial Management is a function of business that ensures that financial resources are invested and allocated efficiently to ensure maximum returns.
 Simply put, financial management is knowing where to put money for maximum profit.